No one wants huge arms compared to a skinny body, but everyone wants toned arms that define each muscle.

 While the bicep can make a T-shirt look good on you, your triceps will show everyone that you look after yourself and hit the gym.

-There are lots of exercises when it comes to triceps exercises – the classic ones will always work, but a challenge is mandatory at times.
+There are lots of exercises when it comes to triceps exercises – the classic ones, both calisthenic and weightlifting types, will always work, but a challenge is mandatory at times.

 What is different about flip grip twist tricep kickbacks?